-Upcoming events include Twilight Thursdays at the zoo and a golf tourney.
+Upcoming fundraising events include the Aloha Scramble and a Polish Festival.

 A dinner to benefit those who suffered loss during the Sand fire is scheduled for Aug.
 22 at the El Dorado County fairgrounds in Placerville.

 Sacramento State president Alexander Gonzalez was chosen for the Hispanic Association of Colleges and Universities Hall of Champions.
 The hall honors those who have transformed and expanded opportunities for Hispanic students.
 Among his accomplishments: expanded the role of Sacramento State’s Serna Center, which focuses on Hispanic education, service and policy issues.